AutoGPTQ/AutoGPTQ/README.md

     </p>
 </h4>

-*<center>📣 Long time no see! 👋 Architecture upgrade, performance optimization and more new features will come in July and August, stay tune! 🥂</center>*

 ## News or Update

 - 2023-08-23 - (News) - 🤗 Transformers, optimum and peft have integrated `auto-gptq`, so now running and training GPTQ models can be more available to everyone!
 See [this blog](https://huggingface.co/blog/gptq-integration) and it's resources for more details!